EgleJuske/CRUD-sprint2/README.md

 ## Deployment procedure:

-1. Download project code ZIP folder
+1. Clone this git repository or download and extract ZIP folder
-2. Extract ZIP folder
+2. Move folder to this directory C:\Program Files\Ampps\www
-3. Move folder to this directory C:\Program Files\Ampps\www
+3. Start Apache and MySQL using Ampps
-4. Start Apache and MySQL using Ampps
+4. Import 'sprint2db.sql' script to your local SQL Server
-5. Follow this link to open the project in your internet browser http://localhost/projects-crud
+5. Follow this link to open the project in your internet browser http://localhost/CRUD-sprint2-master/
 6. If your downloaded folder name is different, then your address in browser will be "localhost/your-folder-name"

 ## Launch procedure: